d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 it is worthwhile knowing that "dog bites man" is much more frequent than "man bites dog", or that "I want to eat grandma" is a rather disturbing statement, whereas "I want to eat, grandma" is much more benign.

-## Learning a Language Model
+## Learning Language Models

 The obvious question is how we should model a document, or even a sequence of tokens.
 Suppose that we tokenize text data at the word level.
-We can take recourse to the analysis we applied to sequence models in :numref:`sec_sequence`.
-Let us start by applying basic probability rules:
+Let's start by applying basic probability rules:

 $$P(x_1, x_2, \ldots, x_T) = \prod_{t=1}^T P(x_t  \mid  x_1, \ldots, x_{t-1}).$$